What to do with this activity?

 The winter solstice is the shortest day of the year, the 21st December.
 Something special happens at Newgrange at the winter solstice.
 The rising sun exactly lines up with the narrow doorway.
 On a sunny day, a shaft of sunlight shines right into the inside of the dome.

-The Office of Public Works received 30,500 applications from people who wanted to be inside Newgrange at dawn on Winter Solstice 2019.
+The Office of Public Works receive over 30,000 applications a year from people who want to be inside Newgrange at dawn on Winter Solstice.
 Only a few people fit inside, so places are decided each year by a lottery.
-See here for information of where to apply for the 2020 draw (from 1st January 2020).
+See here for information of where to apply for that lottery.

 Rate this activity